-In many cases, when you are just performing a quick and simple search the results you get from this simple form of search on Twitter via the search toolbar are sufficient.
+In many cases, when you are just performing a quick and simple search, the results you get from this simple search on Twitter via the search toolbar are sufficient.

-But sometimes when you are looking for something more specific you will need some additional options.
-Like limiting the search results to an area around a specific location.
+But sometimes, when you are looking for something more specific, you will need some additional options like limiting the search results to an area around a specific location.
 Or combine some keywords or hashtags.
 Or search for a keyword just in tweets with links to a specific URL.
 Or search for a keyword but exclude another keyword from the results.
 Or search in Tweets from a specific timeframe.

 There are endless options for searches that make total sense in a certain situation.
 And Twitter absolutely has the tools to allow you to search for a very unusual but specific search.
 Twitter users can search for almost anything on Twitter with the Twitter advanced search.

 You can still use the search toolbar, BUT you will need to know about some search operators: